 Building on many years’ experience as a commercial lawyer with a substantial court, arbitration and advisory practice, Ian Glick now practices principally as an international commercial arbitrator.

-Chambers UK 2019 ranked Ian in Band 1, International Arbitration: Arbitrators, noting that he is "Lovely, understated and really smart", whilst The Legal 500 2018-19 state that he is “An excellent and learned legal thinker and top-notch author of awards” and "A superb silk; has great control of hearings."
+In Chambers UK Bar 2020, Ian is ranked as a "Star Individual" in International Arbitration: Arbitrators and is acknowledged as "A first-class arbitrator"; "He is excellent – very responsive to the parties, on top of the material, and fair and balanced in his decision-making".
+Chambers UK 2019 noted that he is "Lovely, understated and really smart", whilst The Legal 500 2018-19 says that he is “An excellent and learned legal thinker and top-notch author of awards” and "A superb silk; has great control of hearings."

 Arbitrator and expert